Ángel Serafín Seriche Dougan

-Ángel Serafín Seriche Dougan (born 1946) was Prime Minister of Equatorial Guinea from April 1, 1996, to March 4, 2001.
+Ángel Serafín Seriche Dougan (born 1946) was an Equatoguinean politician who served as Prime Minister of Equatorial Guinea from 1 April 1996, to 4 March 2001.

 Beginning in 2000, Dougan's government was subjected to serious criticism from the parliamentary majority with regard to allegations of corruption.
-This led to what was described as an "institutional crisis", and Dougan resigned on February 23, 2001.
-President Teodoro Obiang Nguema appointed Cándido Muatetema Rivas to succeed him on February 26.
+This led to what was described as an "institutional crisis", and Dougan resigned on 23 February 2001.
+President Teodoro Obiang Nguema appointed Cándido Muatetema Rivas to succeed him on 26 February.